 In 2018, Chrislyn made the top 48 on Channel 9’s The Voice Australia, turning 3 chairs in her blind audition with her rendition of Aretha’s “Natural Women”, and went on to join Boy George’s team.
 Hamilton also delivered a knockout performance of Cher’s “If I could Turn Back Time”, bowing out of the competition on a high, and with praise from the coaches.

 In addition to her personal career highlights, Chrislyn has developed a remarkable portfolio of corporate clients and continues to lend her name and perform for various companies and events around the country.

 Hamilton has also been part of significant events including Melbourne & Brisbane’s Zombie Walks in 2016 respectively, raising money for Brain Foundation.
-She has headlined Karratha’s Dampier for Guy Fawkes night (2016), Wheatstone’s LNG Celebrations (2016) and she has proudly featured in events for Brisbane Pride including Queen’s Ball, Fair Day and Queer Formal (2017), and Brisbane Festival (2017).
-Supports for national band Boy & Bear (2016) and emerging singer/songwriter Judah Kelly (2017) have also kept her busy.
-In 2018, Hamilton headlined events such as Bridge to Brisbane, Red Fest, and returned for Brisbane Pride Fair Day for a second year running.
+She has headlined Karratha’s Dampier for Guy Fawkes night (2016), Wheatstone’s LNG Celebrations (2016) and she has proudly featured in events for Brisbane Pride including Queen’s Ball, Fair Day and Queer Formal (2017/18), and Brisbane Festival (2017), Bridge to Brisbane (2018), Redland Strawberry Festival (2018), Gatton Christmas Carnival (2018) and Carols in the Islands in Solomon Islands (2018).